Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Decay of the energy

-$p=1+ \sqrt{1-4q_0|e|}-\eta$, with $\eta>0$ small.
+\begin{rmk} The lemma is stated for $1<p<2$ because we apply it to $p<1+ \sqrt{1-4q_0|e|}$.
 Of course, a similar result still holds without that restriction, using a similar method.
 In the present paper, we will need more than this lemma in section \ref{p=3}, where a major improvement of the method will become necessary. \end{rmk}

 \begin{proof}